wongtp/fbtracker/README.md

 - Pulls **intraday (per-minute) data** for steps, calories, distance, and heart rate from the Fitbit Web API
 - Pulls **daily summaries** for sleep stages, SpO2, and resting heart rate
-- Persists OAuth tokens in PostgreSQL with automatic refresh-token rotation
+- Persists OAuth tokens in PostgreSQL with synchronized refresh-token rotation
-- Writes time-series data to InfluxDB 2 with timezone-aware timestamps
+- Writes time-series data to InfluxDB 2 with configurable, timezone-aware timestamps
 - Visualizes everything through Grafana with Flux queries (cumulative daily progress, multi-day trends, etc.)
+- Sends **daily summaries and token-refresh failure alerts** to Discord
+- **Backfills historical Fitbit data** from a chosen date range, paced under Fitbit's rate limit, with a web UI to trigger and monitor jobs
-- Runs as a containerized Spring Boot service with all dependencies via Docker Compose
+- Runs entirely in Docker Compose — Spring Boot service, Postgres, InfluxDB, Grafana, all one command

 ## Tech stack